 Increase the Diversity of your Graduates

-Why Focus on Diversity? >>Recruiting, supporting, and preparing minority students in STEM disciplines
+Why Focus on Diversity? »Attracting, supporting, and preparing minority students in Geoscience and STEM disciplines

 In order to persist in STEM majors, students must first be attracted to them.
 The state of minority participation in STEM majors has shown improvement over the last decade, but more can be done.
 There are a number of proven strategies faculty and departments can use to increase student interest in STEM majors.